 Do not make the images too small.
 Before you finalize your design, make sure the pixel dimension of the image matches the size you try to fill.
 For instance, if you are posting on Instagram, try using the full recommended 1080 x 1080 pixels, as if you drop it back to 400 pixels, Instagram will stretch it to fill the remaining space.
 The result would be loss in quality or pixelation.

 In other words, it will leave a terrible impression of your brand.
 If you are unaware of the size dimension for every platform you represent your brand on, look upon the internet as there is literally nothing you cannot find there!

-If I ask how many colors should a logo has, what would your answer be?
+If I ask how many colors should a custom logo has, what would your answer be?
 Maybe 2 or 3?
 Or is it more than 3?
 Well, there always are exceptions, but if you are planning to use more than three colors in your design, you are simply overdoing it.